PHIL-101: Class Notes

 2. Empedocles theory seems to allow the carrotness of the carrot to pass out of being and the fleshness of the flesh to blink in.

 B. So, in order to save the natures of things, let's say that everything is HOMOIOMEROUS: Made of parts having the same nature as the whole.
 Carrot is made of little carrot bits, flesh is made of little flesh bits.

 1. A thing is whatever it's got most of...carrot is mostly carrot bits, but it's also got flesh bits.
 When you eat it, the flesh bits get rearranged and added to other flesh bits to make flesh.
 That's how substantial change is possible.

 2. Since everything can be changed into everything, everything has little bits of everything in it.

 --- Now, nobody after Anaxagoras does the homoiomerous thing, but the thought that the nature, the kind, the carrotness is real and needs to be considered is super important! --

 ---And here's another super important contribution --

 C. And the processes of nature are guided by mind.
 Not quasi-mechanical forces.
 Need knowledge to produce order.
 (So this part is like Heraclitus, but.....

-D. Mind is something different from matter, from that which it orders and governs (versus Heraclitus).
+D. Mind must be something different from matter, from that which it orders and governs (versus Heraclitus).
 It has power over it, so it's not matter!

 E. Smashing and influential insight which he really doesn't develop.
 Falls back on mechanical explanations.